The Confident Eater

 Unfortunately, in an eating sphere this can backfire on us.

 Secondly, it can inadvertently add pressure.
 Fussy eaters are by definition less comfortable around food than competent eaters.
-If we cheer when they eat something new, it can set up expectations for the next time that food is served.
+If you cheer when they eat something new, it can set up expectations for the next time that food is served.

-If they are then not able to eat the food second time around they can feel like they have failed themselves and us.
+If they are then not able to eat the food second time around, they can feel like they have failed themselves and us.

 5. Volume v innate cues – as a society we have become a little obsessed with portion sizes.